claricep/Asteroid/README.md

 ![bg](https://user-images.githubusercontent.com/70664877/167707742-062834a1-df5a-49fb-91be-4f854e3dfaab.png)

 ### SleepTime Class
-This class is used to control the dropping of the asteroids with the use of a timer.
-An asteroid is dropped from the top of the screen randomly given the range of .2 to 2.5 seconds.
-A thread is used to allow asteroids to fall continously with the timer _and_ have the user shoot lasers.
+This class is used to control the dropping of the invaders with the use of a timer.
+An invader is dropped from the top of the screen randomly given the range of .6 to 1 second.
+A thread is used to allow invaders to fall continously with the timer _and_ have the user shoot lasers.

 ![Screenshot (10)](https://user-images.githubusercontent.com/70664877/167709829-c9fb90df-cfa6-4ffc-83fa-10b35ba1f456.png)

 ## Paint method
 This method is used to draw objects on the screen and updates their position when necessary.
-Just one spaceship and background are painted for this game.
-An asteroid is called randomly multiple times from a range of .2 to 2.5 seconds.
+Just one ufo and background are painted for this game.
+An invader is called randomly multiple times from a range of .6 to 1 second.
 For the laser, one is painted for each time the user shoots (clicks space bar).
-Both the asteroid and laser are called with the use of an array and a for loop.
+Both the invader and laser are called with the use of an array and a for loop.
 The starting screen text and score are also under this method, each with customized fonts.

 ![Screenshot (23)](https://user-images.githubusercontent.com/70664877/167711859-fb0f8c55-9f23-458b-a290-7aaff1236058.png)